Skip to main content

 Manage Host Headers

-When a CDN server requests content from a source, it refers to the IP address, not the domain name.
+When a CDN server requests content from a source, it refers to an IP address, not a domain name.
 Multiple domains can point to the same IP address.
-In order for the CDN server to request content from the correct domain, a Host header specifying the domain is used in the server's request to the source.
+To ensure that the CDN server requests content from the correct domain, the server's request to the source uses a Host header specifying the domain.

 By default, when creating a CDN resource, the Host header is set to Auto: requests specify the domain from which the request came.

-5. In the Host Header Override field, enter your header — the domain name without specifying the protocol.
-If necessary, you can add a port, such as example.com:443.
+4. In the Host header override field, enter your own header — the domain name without specifying the protocol.
+If necessary, you can add a port, for example, example.com:443.

-7. Check that the header value is resolved on the side of your web server where the domain content resides.
-If the header is not allowed, the request will give a 400 Bad Request or 403 Forbidden Response error.
+6. Check that the header value is resolved on the side of your web server where the domain content resides.
+If the header is not allowed, the request will return a 400 Bad Request or 403 Forbidden Response error.

 Example of a request for validation: